The base URL of the MC Web Designer is https://[YOURDOMAIN]/MC/admin.

 "Daily basis" rules are always executed at around midnight (server time).
 An example of such a rule could be to increment a variable that indicates how many days the participant has been in the study or the handling of the current study stage.

 “Periodic basis” rules are executed approximately every five minutes.
 So here are rules that are needed for quick actions.
 An example is an escalation-mechanism (could also be solved with daily basis, depends on the urgency).

 User intentions are sent from the mobile app.
 These intents can be catched and reacted to here.
 For instance which language the participant chose.

 Message Groups and Messages

 In this section you can set up message groups, in which you can send additional Push-Notifications, SMS or Emails to the participant, health professional etc. There will be tutorials for the three contact mechanisms that are linked here.
 [TODO]

 Here you can handle the Micro Dialogs, these are blocks of messages and decision points.
-Micro Dialogs can have conversational turns but also calculate variables, jump to different micro dialogs etc. So this section is quite complex and will be explained in detail in a separate doc soon.
-[TODO]
+Micro Dialogs can have conversational turns but also calculate variables, jump to different micro dialogs etc. This section is quite complex and is explained in detail here: Micro Dialogs.

 Action buttons (Micro Dialog)